influxdata/flux/docs/SPEC.md

               | ReturnStatement
               | ExpressionStatement .

-#### Package statement
+#### Package clause

-    PackageStatement = "package" identifier .

-A package statement defines a package block.
+A package clause defines the name for the current package.
 Package names must be valid Flux identifiers.
-The package statement must be the first statement of every Flux source file.
+The package clause must at the begining of any Flux source file.
-If a file does not declare a package statement, all identifiers in that file will belong to the special _main_ package.
+When a file does not declare a package clause, all identifiers in that file will belong to the special _main_ package.

+    PackageClause = "package" identifier .

 [IMPL#247](https://github.com/influxdata/platform/issues/247) Add package/namespace support